 Almond Roca - dark chocolate almond toffee candy

-Quick & Easy Caramel Walnut Fudge
+Quick and Easy Caramel Walnut Fudge

 - 395 grams can sweetened condensed milk